Sign up for our monthly blubolt email!

 Aim to get people thinking about Mother’s Day and its link to your company early on.
 By doing this you’ll make a lasting impression on them.
 A good timeframe is 2 – 3 weeks before.
 Any earlier and you may seem too eager which, in turn, may have the opposite effect on customers.

 That said, people looking to splash out on their mothers this year with more high-end purchases are less likely to do so at the last minute.
-They are more inclined to want to give their purchase some thought and conduct their research properly.
-Exploit this behaviour by spreading awareness of your perhaps more luxurious Mother’s Day products slightly earlier on.
+These shoppers are more inclined to give their purchase some thought and conduct their research properly.
+Exploit this behaviour by spreading awareness of your more luxurious Mother’s Day products slightly earlier on.

 Mother’s Day is definitely the time to flex your social media prowess!

-Utilise all that time that your customers spend on social media and start your Mother’s Day campaign there.
-Create a specific hashtag relating to both Mother’s Day and to your business for people to follow and repost.
+Utilise all that time that your customers spend on social media and start planning your Mother’s Day marketing strategy there.
+Create a specific hashtag relating to Mother’s Day and to your business for people to follow and repost.
 Then, encourage users to take pictures of their mums using your hashtag perhaps together with a reason why their mum is the best.

 Start sharing Mother’s Day gift ideas from your website together with DIY suggestions, too.
 This is a good way to avoid a hard-sell and actually gives your customers more inspiration to make a purchase.